intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

   You should follow the [official guide](https://cloud.google.com/web-risk/docs/quickstart) for creating the key.
   Then you can copy the generated JSON key file in the directory `configuration` of the project and change its name to `service_account_keyfile.json`.
   This is the default configuration.
 If you want to customize the name or the location of the file, you can change the environment variable `GOOGLE_APPLICATION_CREDENTIALS` in the `env_file_app` file.

 - `ClamAV`: this Docker-based analyzer using `clamd` daemon as it's scanner, communicating with `clamdscan` utility to scan files.
 The daemon requires 2 different configuration files: `clamd.conf`(daemon's config) and `freshclam.conf` (virus database updater's config).
 These files are mounted as docker volumes in `/integrations/malware_tools_analyzers/clamav` and hence, can be edited by the user as per needs, without restarting the application.

 - `Suricata`: you can customize the behavior of Suricata:
   - `/integrations/pcap_analyzers/config/suricata/rules`: here there are Suricata rules.
 You can change the `custom.rules` files to add your own rules at any time.
-Once you made this change, you need to either restart IntelOwl or (this is faster) run a new analysis with the Suricata analyzer and set the parameter `reload_rules` to True.
+Once you made this change, you need to either restart IntelOwl or (this is faster) run a new analysis with the Suricata analyzer and set the parameter `reload_rules` to `true`.
   - `/integrations/pcap_analyzers/config/suricata/etc`: here there are Suricata configuration files.
 Change it based on your wish.
 Restart IntelOwl to see the changes applied.